I am Diane Brown (dbro), an artist and illustrator living in Texas. I enjoy all phases of the creative process. Enjoy and comment!

 Our church has a liturgical arts group whose mission is to decorate our church for the holidays.
-I have written articles before about our projects and processes (see "Decorating the Altar for Advent and Christmas - A New Approach" and "Decorating the Altar and Sanctuary for Lent and Easter").
+I have written articles before about our projects and processes.
 This article will explain our approach and techniques for an unusual and beautiful display for the season of Advent and Christmas.

 One of our members encouraged me to think about Christ’s advent in a different way.
 Along with text about the “Word Incarnate,” he included a picture of a nebula.
 The image and the text caused me to think about the limitlessness of God’s power, the vast beauty of His creation, and His abundant, transcendent love.